 Construction orders in the UK increased by 0.6 percent from a year earlier in the third quarter of 2020, following a record slump of 46.2 percent in the previous three-month period.
 Orders rebounded for infrastructure (7.6 percent vs -50 percent) and all other work (8.7 percent vs -44.4 percent) while new housing fell much less (-14.8 percent vs -50.1 percent).
 On a quarterly basis, construction orders jumped by a record 89.2 percent, after an upwardly revised 54 percent decline in the previous period. source: Office for National Statistics

 Construction Orders in the United Kingdom averaged -0.55 percent from 1965 until 2020, reaching an all time high of 37.40 percent in the third quarter of 1987 and a record low of -46.20 percent in the second quarter of 2020.
 This page provides - United Kingdom Construction Orders- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 United Kingdom Construction New Orders - data, historical chart, forecasts and calendar of releases - was last updated on January of 2021.

 Construction Orders in the United Kingdom is expected to be -2.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Construction Orders in the United Kingdom to stand at 1.50 in 12 months time.
-In the long-term, the United Kingdom Construction New Orders is projected to trend around 2.00 percent in 2021, according to our econometric models.
+Looking forward, we estimate Construction Orders in the United Kingdom to stand at 4.50 in 12 months time.
+In the long-term, the United Kingdom Construction New Orders is projected to trend around 5.00 percent in 2021 and 2.00 percent in 2022, according to our econometric models.